TELEMEDICINE TALK

 *Article provided by the National Rural Health Association.

-Episode 6: Pilot program teaches seniors to
+Episode 6: Pilot program teaches seniors to use telehealth

 A pilot program in South Carolina is tackling the digital literacy divide with a program that teaches seniors how to use telehealth technology, equipping rural seniors with a tablet and free cellular service for up to a year.
 As the telehealth cliff looms, more than 400 health care and technology organizations are calling on Capitol Hill to eliminate arbitrary restrictions while helping FQHCs and critical access hospitals offer wider access to virtual care.